 We encourage you to consider virtual visits (via phone or video chat) instead of in-person visits, whether you have coronavirus symptoms or not.
 Meet with one of our doctors from anywhere, right on your device.
 Find a provider that offers video visits.

 If you do need immediate care, please call ahead to your nearest Arizona emergency room before you arrive.
 They will be able to advise you of the local procedures and best way to be seen.

-Virtual Urgent Care Now Available for Coronavirus Symptoms
+Virtual Urgent Care Now Available

-Visitor Restrictions at Arizona hospitals
+Visitor Restrictions at Arizona Hospitals

 To limit the spread of COVID-19 and other infectious diseases affecting our community, Dignity Health facilities in Arizona have implemented stringent visitor restrictions.
 No visitors will be allowed at this time.

 In terms of entrances, exits and facility hours, access will only be available through the hospitals’ main entrances or emergency departments (for emergency patients only).

 For the most up-to-date information about visitation policies at our hospitals and any possible exceptions, please visit https://www.dignityhealth.org/dhazvisitors.

 For safety purposes, no visitors are permitted at this time.
 Patients who may be allowed an exception of one adult visitor (who will be screened and masked upon arrival) are:

 - Labor and Delivery patients